ec-europa/eubfr-data-lake/docs/DEVELOPMENT-TIPS-TRICKS.md

 2. Grab an example record structure

-- Deploy the service with `npx serverless deploy` ran inside the root of the service
+- Deploy the service by running `npx serverless deploy` from the root of the service
 - Trigger the function and `console.log` the incoming `event` parameter in order to generate stubs for event and record.
 These are later useful for local development.
   You might want to `JSON.strigify` objects for better readability in CloudWatch logs.